micahwoods/micahwoods.github.io/_posts/2020-01-02-flights-turf-photos.md

 ![](/img/colour_sritrang.jpg)
 <small>*February: the 16<sup>th</sup> at Sritrang GC in southern Thailand*</small>

 Some golf courses look the same all year.
 With a lot of irrigation through the dry season, and with the right type of trees, that type of consistency is possible.
 But is consistency desirable?
-One of the things I discussed a lot this year was consistency of playing conditions, but not necessarily consistent appearance every day of the year.
+One of the things I discussed a lot in 2019 was consistency of playing conditions, but not necessarily consistent appearance every day of the year.
 I enjoy the seasonal changes in appearance at Sritrang GC.

 ![](/img/keya14.jpg)
 <small>*February: colors of late winter in Fukuoka*</small>

 I went to Japan a few times last year and I enjoyed visiting Keya GC in Fukuoka just before spring.
-The *korai* tees and fairways were still dormant, the *korai* greens have bit of colorant on them, and the *noshiba* rough was dormant too.
+The *korai* tees and fairways were still dormant, the *korai* greens have a bit of colorant on them, and the *noshiba* rough was dormant too.
 This is what golf in Japan looks like in the winter.

 ![](/img/lawn_pak_kret.jpg)
 <small>*March: tropical carptgrass lawn at Pak Kret*</small>